 In the Guidelines, differentiation between optimal and essential standards were not always possible, and were made in sections where it was most practical and sensible.
-The Guidelines Committee is also aware that some recommended essential standards may not be feasible in low resource settings, for example, out-of-office BP measurements, the requirement of multiple visits for the diagnosis of hypertension, or advising the use of single pill combination therapy.
+The Guidelines Committee is also aware that some recommended essential standards may not be feasible in low-resource settings, for example, out-of-office BP measurements, the requirement of multiple visits for the diagnosis of hypertension, or advising the use of single pill combination therapy.
 Although challenging to implement, these guidelines may aid in local initiatives to motivate policy changes and serve as an instrument to drive local improvements in standards of care.
 Every effort should be made to achieve essential standards of care to reduce hypertension-induced cardiovascular morbidity and mortality.

-Motivation

-Raised BP remains the leading cause of death globally, accounting for 10.4 million deaths per year.
-When reviewing global figures, an estimated 1.39 billion people had hypertension in 2010.
-However, BP trends show a clear shift of the highest BPs from high-income to low-income regions, with an estimated 349 million with hypertension in HIC and 1.04 billion in LMICs.
+Motivation: Raised BP remains the leading cause of death globally, accounting for 10.4 million deaths per year [3].
+When reviewing global figures, an estimated 1.39 billion people had hypertension in 2010 [4].
+However, BP trends show a clear shift of the highest BPs from high-income to low-income regions [5], with an estimated 349 million with hypertension in HIC and 1.04 billion in LMICs [4].

-The large disparities in the regional burden of hypertension are accompanied by low levels of awareness, treatment and control rates in LMIC, when compared to HIC.
-In response to poor global awareness for hypertension (estimated 67% in HIC and 38% in LMIC), the ISH launched a global campaign to increase awareness of raised BP, namely the May Measurement Month initiative.
+The large disparities in the regional burden of hypertension are accompanied by low levels of awareness, treatment, and control rates in LMIC, when compared with HIC.
+In response to poor global awareness for hypertension (estimated 67% in HIC and 38% in LMIC) [4], the ISH launched a global campaign to increase awareness of raised BP, namely the May Measurement Month initiative [6,7].

-Despite several initiatives, the prevalence of raised BP and adverse impact on cardiovascular morbidity and mortality are increasing globally, irrespective of income.
-It is therefore critical that population-based initiatives are applied to reduce the global burden of raised BP, such as saltreduction activities and improving the availability of fresh fruit and vegetables.
-To improve the management of hypertension, the ISH has published in 2014 with the American Society of Hypertension, Clinical Practice Guidelines for the Management of Hypertension in the Community (See Section 11: Resources).
-Recently, we have observed a recent flurry of updated evidence-based guidelines arising mainly from high-income regions and countries, including the United States of America, Europe, United Kingdom, Canada and Japan.
-10 New developments include redefining hypertension, 2 initiating treatment with a single pill combination therapy, advising wider out-of-office BP measurement,2,10 and lower BP targets.
-1,2,8,11,12
+Despite several initiatives, the prevalence of raised BP and adverse impact on cardiovascular morbidity and mortality are increasing globally, irrespective of income [4,5].
+It is, therefore, critical that population-based initiatives are applied to reduce the global burden of raised BP, such as salt-reduction activities and improving the availability of fresh fruit and vegetables.
+To improve the management of hypertension, the ISH has published in 2014 with the American Society of Hypertension, Clinical Practice Guidelines for the Management of Hypertension in the Community (see Section 11: Resources).
+Recently, we have observed a recent flurry of updated evidence-based guidelines arising mainly from high-income regions and countries, including the United States of America [2], Europe [1], United Kingdom [8], Canada [9], and Japan [10].
+New developments include redefining hypertension [2], initiating treatment with a single pill combination therapy [1], advising wider out-of-office BP measurement [2,10], and lower BP targets [1,2,8,11,12].